BMW, Bosch join Deutsche Bahn in airline cartel damages claim

-FRANKFURT German carmaker BMW (BMWG.DE) and car supplier Bosch said on Saturday they would join Deutsche Bahn in two claims for about 2.1 billion euros (2 billion pounds) in damages from air freight carriers who were involved in a cartel.
+FRANKFURT Jan 31 German carmaker BMW and car supplier Bosch said on Saturday they would join Deutsche Bahn in two claims for about 2.1 billion euros ($2.4 billion) in damages from air freight carriers who were involved in a cartel.

-The air cargo cartel, which included Europe's biggest airline Lufthansa (LHAG.DE) and British Airways (ICAG.L), was first discovered seven years ago and triggered fines in the European Union and in the United States.
+The air cargo cartel, which included Europe's biggest airline Lufthansa and British Airways, was first discovered seven years ago and triggered fines in the European Union and in the United States.

 Confirming a report in German magazine WirtschaftsWoche, spokespeople for BMW and Bosch said the companies had joined the lawsuits, announced by Deutsche Bahn in December.

-The magazine also reported that Continental (CONG.DE), Kuehne + Nagel KNIN.VX and Panalpina (PWTN.S) were seeking damages from the cartel members, but the companies could not immediately be reached for comment.
+The magazine also reported that Continental, Kuehne + Nagel and Panalpina were seeking damages from the cartel members, but the companies could not immediately be reached for comment.

 Deutsche Bahn says its freight business Schenker was overcharged for air cargo services for more than six years as carriers colluded in setting fuel and security surcharges.